arojas3552/citybike-dataEng/README.md

 - Data is migrated for visualizations on Streamlit.

 ### CI/CD
-Github Actions --WIP
+Github Actions
+CodeQL is used to scan the repository for vulnerabilities in the Python packages.

 ### More
-Synk is used to scan the repository for vulnerabilities in the Python packages.

 Future plans include drawing more data from different sources and styles, implementing docker images, more advanced CI/CD processes.